 First and foremost, you should be profitable with AA.
 It should never be a losing hand in your database, and over any usable sample it should be the biggest winning hand in your database.
-To the right you can see my database filtered to just show my AA results, which are about 1.5x higher than my results with KK and about 2.3x higher than my results with QQ…
+Below you can see my database filtered to just show my AA results, which are about 1.5x higher than my results with KK and about 2.3x higher than my results with QQ…

 But just being profitable with AA isn’t enough.
 We want to make sure that we are constantly winning the most when we are ahead and of course making sure we don’t get stacked when our AA runs into a set or rivered flush.
 So as with any poker hand, let’s start from the beginning and focus on preflop play.
 AA is always the nuts preflop, so treat it as such.
 This means open-raise it, 3bet it, and if someone gives you the chance to get it all-in preflop…do it!
 Too many players try to get tricky with AA and go for limp-reraises or trappy calls…which many times is sub-optimal and ends up minimizing the value of the hand.